DelineaXPM/delinea-platform/Scripts/SecretServer/Okta/instructions.md

-- Admin-Roles add a comma separated list of all roles that are considered to be an ministrative user in the format of - role Name=role_sys_id Example admin=2831a114c611228501d4ea6c309d626d
+- Admin-Roles add a comma separated list of all roles that are considered to be an ministrative user in the format of - role Name=role_sys_id

+    **Example:**

+        admin=2831a114c611228501d4ea6c309d626d

-- Service-Account-Attributes add a comma separated list of all User Attribute-Value pair that are considered to be a Service Account.t (Example)
+- Service-Account-Attributes add a comma separated list of all User Attribute-Value pair that are considered to be a Service Account

+    **Example:**

         employed=Null,
         CustomAttribute=Service